 - 5.1 Princes Dock was opened in 1821, and is part of the later tranche of docks constructed following the earlier phases that started with the Old Dock in 1715.
 It has witnessed continual evolution since its opened, and its context has changed considerably from that of a working dock, since its closure in 1981. - 5.2 Changes to the structure of the dock and its quaysdes include: - the depth of the water basin has been reduced considerably - the dock walls have been extended with the construction of new structures that narrowed the water space.
-The older dock walls remain as archaeological features - the Dock Boundary Wall has been altered on the eastern side to accommodate the structure of the Liverpool Overhead Railway, and has been repaired and altered through these works.
-The remainder of the surrounding Dock Wall has been demolished, leaving only the eastern section standing. - The quayside surfaces have mostly been entirely removed, and where they survive on the eastern side adjacent to the Dock Wall, they have been damaged, and changed from the original. - None of the original transit sheds, mooring facilities or operational infrastructure remain, other than some of the rail tracks on the eastern side of the dock. - 5.3 Nevertheless, the character of the area still relates to the dockland context, and the proximity of the River Mersey to the west, the city centre to the east, the Pier Head to the south, and the evolved docks system to the north.
+Portions of the older dock walls remain as archaeological features - the Dock Boundary Wall has been altered on the eastern side to accommodate the structure of the Liverpool Overhead Railway, and has been repaired and altered through these works.
+The remainder of the surrounding Dock Boundary Wall has been demolished, leaving only the eastern section standing.
+Two modern pedestrian gates have been provided in this section of walling and it has been reduced in height in its southern section. - The quayside surfaces have mostly been entirely removed, and where they survive on the eastern side adjacent to the Dock Wall, they have been damaged, and changed from the original.
+The current surfacing relates to the provision of railway tracks along the eastern side of Princes Dock, in two later phases of the docks operational history.
+The original 'beach cobble' surfacing associated with the 1821 opening has all been removed historically. - None of the original transit sheds, mooring facilities or operational infrastructure remain for Princes Dock, other than some of the rail tracks on the residual quaysides, and with mooring bollards in the north west corner which relate to Princes Half-Tide Dock and Princes Jetty. - 5.3 Nevertheless, the character of the area still relates to the dockland context, and the proximity of the River Mersey to the west, the city centre to the east, the Pier Head to the south, and the evolved docks system to the north.
 The openness of the dock also allows for views to landmark buildings such as the Three Graces and to the north.